virtual-kubelet/virtual-kubelet/README.md

 security groups, IAM roles, CloudWatch Logs and many other AWS services.
 Pods on Fargate can co-exist with pods on regular worker nodes in the same Kubernetes cluster.

-Easy instructions and a sample configuration file is available in the [AWS Fargate provider documentation](https://github.com/virtual-kubelet/aws-fargate/blob/master/README.md).
+Easy instructions and a sample configuration file is available in the [AWS Fargate provider documentation](https://github.com/virtual-kubelet/aws-fargate).
+Please note that this provider is not currently supported.

 ### HashiCorp Nomad Provider